-Alpha Chi: In the junior and senior years, students who have maintained a cumulative GPA of 3.85 may be recommended by faculty for membership in this nationally Curriculum and Degree Requirements
+Alpha Chi: In the junior and senior years, students who have maintained a cumulative GPA of 3.85 may be recommended by faculty for membership in this nationally recognized honor society.
+Alpha Chi is committed to promoting excellence at the undergraduate level and in professional life.

+Curriculum and Degree Requirements